milavdabgar/Cyber-Security/Notes GPT Long.md

 By mastering the principles outlined in this unit, students will not only be equipped to enhance cybersecurity measures within organizations but will also be prepared to tackle examination questions with confidence, understanding, and clarity.

----

-This introduction sets the stage for exploring the intricacies of account and data security, emphasizing the practical relevance of the topics covered in the unit.
-Let me know if you'd like to add or modify any specific details!

 ### Authentication

 #### Definition